Risk-Averse Action Selection Using Extreme Value Theory Estimates of the CVaR: Simulation Studies

 \section{Simulation Studies}

 In this section, both Sample Average (SA) and Extreme Value Theory (EVT) CVaR estimation methods described in the previous section are compared within a simulation study.
 Two simulation experiments will be conducted.
 The first is a pure statistical estimation problem where i.i.d. costs from a single arm are sequentially observed, and the cost distribution CVaR estimated based on both respective methods are updated every time a new observation becomes available.
 This allows evaluating the statistical accuracy of both methods.
-The second simulation experiment embeds the two respective CVaR estimation methods within a multi-armed bandit problem so as to assess their suitability for sequential action selection.
-The current section provides details about these experiments and outlines numerical results obtained.
+The second simulation experiment embeds the two respective CVaR estimation methods within a MAB problem so as to assess their suitability for sequential action selection.
+The current section provides details about these experiments and outlines numerical results obtained.\footnote{Code to replicate our results can be found in the following repository: \url{https://github.com/dtroop/evt-bandits}.}